IMA-WorldHealth/bhima-1.X/bugs.md

 [x] Error during /logout does not eliminate the session data.
 [x] Angular captures the logout request and throws internal errors.
 [x] Login attempts after logout are captured by angular and throw internal errors.
-[ ] Routes still loaded from config.json file.
+[ ] Authorization.js does not filter access on user permissions.

 #### Creditor Group Mgmt
 [x] Account selects are not ordered properly